sflanaga/csv-groupby/README.md

-# csv - cheesey select-group by on delemited files.
+# csv - cheesey select-group-by on delimited files.

 csv is a command that takes a character delimited file [or stdin] and does a kind of SQL select-group-by on delimited data as a table.